Florida vs. Missouri NCAA Football Odds, Plays and Insights | November 20, 2021

 - Florida has played 10 games, with three wins against the spread.

-- The Gators have covered the spread twice this season when favored by 7.5 points or more (in eight chances).
+- The Gators have been favored by 8.5 points or more seven times this season and have covered the spread in two of them.

-- Florida's games this year have hit the over four times in 10 opportunities (40%).
+- Florida's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Florida puts up more than 35.9 points, it is 2-3 against the spread and 4-1 overall.
+- Florida is 2-3 against the spread and 4-1 overall this season when the team scores more than 35.9 points.

-- In games that Florida churns out over 455.9 yards, the team is 2-4 against the spread and 5-1 overall.
+- In games that Florida totals over 455.9 yards, the team is 2-4 against the spread and 5-1 overall.

-- The Gators have turned the ball over 18 times this season, three more turnovers than the Tigers have forced (15).
+- The Gators have turned the ball over three more times (18 total) than the Tigers have forced a turnover (15) this season.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.